-Some of the cannon on display at Nauplia were cast in the foundry of the Alberghetto; they were a veritable dynasty of bronze-workers and they are mentioned in Venetian records as early as 1498; in 1514 they were involved in casting parts of the monument to Cardinal Battista Zeno in S. Marco in Venice (see a detail in a separate window); the Alberghetto foundry continued to work for the Venetian Republic until its end in 1797 because in 1792 a member of the family was appointed chief founder.
+Some of the guns on display at Nauplia were cast in the foundry of the Alberghetto; they were a veritable dynasty of bronze-workers and they are mentioned in Venetian records as early as 1498; the Alberghetto continued to work for the Republic until its end in 1797 because in 1792 a member of the family was appointed chief founder.
 GBAF most likely stands for "Giovanni Battista Alberghetto Fonditore".
-For another example of Italian cannon turned into a work of art you may wish to see Cannone di S. Paolo (in a separate window) at Museo del Bargello in Florence.
+For another example of Italian gun turned into a work of art you may wish to see Cannone di S. Paolo (in a separate window) at Museo del Bargello in Florence.

 (left) Western bastion; (right) gate opened by Fleet Commander Agostino Sagredo in the early XVIIIth century and inscription saying it was opened to facilitate the access of the garrison to the town (Militium Commodo)